 While a bear spray is a fantastic solution for keeping the bears at bay, it is not your only option.

 There are several other methods you can use.
 Some may be more suited to your situation too.
-However, do remember that none of these methods are going to be anywhere near as effective as bear spray.
+However, do remember that none of these methods will be anywhere near as effective as bear spray.
 They may, however, buy you a little bit of time.

 When it comes to buying bear spray, there seems to be no shortage of people touting about all these fantastic methods that they have discovered to keep bears at bay.
 We wouldn’t suggest them.